Tristan-Miotto/Tristan-Miotto/README.md

 ---

 🚀 Here are some of my projects:
-- [Data Sport Visualisation](https://github.com/Tristan-Miotto/data-sport-visualisation) - A tool for visualizing my sports (especially running) data.
+- [Data sport visualisation](https://github.com/Tristan-Miotto/data-sport-visualisation) - A tool for visualizing my sports (especially running) data.
     → Personal project developed in 2024.

 ---